Modeling electromagnetics on cylindrical meshes with applications to steel-cased wells

 Similar to the analysis done by Augustin et al. (1989) when looking at the role of borehole radius in the behaviour of the magnetic response (e.g. figure 8), we will examine the normalized secondary field (NSF) which is the ratio of the secondary field with the amplitude of the primary, where the primary is defined to be the free-space response.
 In Figure 11, we have plotted the normalized secondary field for the two pipes considered, the conductive pipe (blue) and the conductive, permeable pipe (orange).
 Let’s start by examining the conductivity response in Figure 11.
 Where the value of the NSF is zero, the primary dominates the response; this is the case at low frequencies where induction is not yet contributing to the response.
 As frequency increases, currents are induced in the pipe which generate a secondary magnetic field that opposes the primary, hence the NSF becomes negative.
 When the real part of the NSF (solid line) is -1, the secondary magnetic field is equal in magnitude but opposite in direction to the free-space primary and the measured real field is zero.
 Values less than -1 indicate a sign reversal in the real magnetic field.
 Similarly, when the imaginary part of the response function goes above zero, there is a sign reversal in the imaginary component.
 Note that these sign reversals occur even in a half-space and are a result of sampling the fields within a conductive medium; in this case the receiver was 500 m below the surface.

 As compared to the conductive pipe, the frequency at which induction sets in is higher for the conductive, permeable pipe.
 We also notice that the amplitude variation of both the imaginary and real parts is larger for the permeable pipe.
-To examine the contribution of conductivity and permeability to the responses, we have plotted the real part of the secondary magnetic flux density, b\mathbf{b}, in Figure 12.
+To examine the contribution of conductivity and permeability to the responses, we have plotted the real part of the secondary magnetic flux density, , in Figure 12.
 The top row shows the response within the conductive pipe and the bottom row shows the conductive, permeable pipe.
 The primary magnetic flux is oriented upwards and we can see that all of the secondary fields generated are oriented downwards.
 Similar to the previous example, we see that at low frequencies, there is magnetostatic response due to the permeable pipe.
 However, due to the larger length scales of the source loop and the casing in this example, there is no measurable contribution at the receiver.
-At 1 Hz, we can see that induction is starting to contribute to the signal for the conductive pipe, while for the permeable pipe, it is not until \sim10 Hz that we begin to observe the contribution of induction.
+At 1 Hz, we can see that induction is starting to contribute to the signal for the conductive pipe, while for the permeable pipe, it is not until 10 Hz that we begin to observe the contribution of induction.
 At 100 Hz, the secondary magnetic field is stronger in amplitude than the primary, and the NFS is less than -1 for both the conductive and permeable pipes.
 The amplitude of the secondary within the permeable pipe is stronger than that in the conductive pipe.
 At 1000 Hz, we have reached the asymptote of NSF=-1 for both the conductive and permeable pipes; the secondary magnetic flux is equal in magnitude but opposite in direction to the primary.

 Conducting a similar experiment in the time domain, we can compare the responses as a function of time.
 For this experiment, a step-off waveform is employed and data are measured after shut-off, the NSF is plotted in Figure 13.
 Note here that the secondary field is in the same direction as the primary, so after the source has been shut off, the secondary field is oriented upwards, as shown in Figure 14.
 Shortly after shut-off, the rate of increase in the secondary field is the same for both the conductive and the conductive, permeable wells.
 A maximum normalized field strength of approximately 1 is reached for both cases.
-The responses begin to differ at 10-3 s where the conductive well maintains a NFS 1\sim 1 for approximately 1 ms longer than the permeable well before the fields decay away.
+The responses begin to differ at 10-3 s where the conductive well maintains a NFS for approximately 1 ms longer than the permeable well before the fields decay away.

 It is important to note that although the product of the conductivity and permeability is identical for these wells, the geometry of the well and inducing fields results in different couplings for each of the parameters.
 For a vertical magnetic dipole source, the electric fields are purely rotational while the magnetic fields are primarily vertical.
 An approximation we can use to understand the implications of these geometric difference is to assume the inducing fields are uniform (e.g. the radius of the source loop is infinite) and to examine the conductance and permeance of the pipe.
 For rotational electric fields, the conductance is

-An important take-away from this example is that the contributions of conductivity and permeability to the observed EM signals are not simply governed by their product.
+where is the thickness of the casing, is the radius of the casing and is the length-scale of the pipe segment contributing to the signal.
+For vertical magnetic fields, the permeance is As the length-scale, , is larger than the circumference of the pipe () the geometric contribution to the conductance is larger than that to the permeance.An important take-away from this example is that the contributions of conductivity and permeability to the observed EM signals are not simply governed by their product.
 The geometry of the source fields plays an important role in how each contributes.
 Thus to accurately model conductive, permeable pipes, over a range of frequencies or times, a numerical code must allow both variable conductivity and variable permeability to be considered.

-4Summary and Outlook
+4Summary and Outlook¶

 We have developed software for solving Maxwell’s equations on 2D and 3D cylindrical meshes.
 The medium can have variable electrical conductivity and magnetic permeability.
 The 2D solution is especially computationally efficient and has a large number of practical applications.
 When cylindrical symmetry is not valid, the 3D solution can be implemented; a judicious design of the mesh can often generate a problem with fewer cells than would be required with a tensor or OcTree mesh, thus reducing the computational cost of a simulation.
 We demonstrated the versatility of the codes by modeling the electromagnetic fields that result when a highly conductive and permeable casing is embedded in the earth.